-Maintenance Planners and Schedulers often find themselves used as the scapegoat when the execution team fails to meet the organization’s compliance to schedule goals.
+Planners and schedulers often find themselves used as the scapegoat when the maintenance execution team fails to meet the organization’s compliance to schedule goals.
 Rationalizations for the failure often include statements like ‘the planners did not plan the work adequately, parts and labour on the work order were insufficient” or “the schedulers did not leave enough time for this asset to be repaired”.
 In addition, the utilization of resources has often been poorly managed which results in additional costs to the business.
-Maintenance, Execution and Executive teams alike are eager to correct these issues and ensure success for each team and for the overall company.
+Maintenance, execution and executive teams alike are eager to correct these issues and ensure success for each team and for the overall company.

 So, what is the key to success?

 Having been involved in many asset management improvement programs across the globe – the equation for success is having a well-documented work management process closely aligned with reputable supplementary tools to support the program.
 There are 4 simple steps your company can follow to align their work management process and ensure maximum success from their overall maintenance execution team.